codemonstur/dbDiff/README.md

  - Missing or unexpected primary keys/indices/unique constraints
 * Database Independent
   - Uses JDBC MetaData class - as long as you have a JDBC driver and a solid MetaData implementation, you should be fine.
-* Supports Hibernate
-  - Can compare Hibernate configuration with a live database schema

 Core API
 -----------------